Semana Santa (Holy Week, or simply Easter Week in English) is not just a religious festival, it’s a deep-rooted tradition dating back centuries.

 Each procession is accompanied by a marching band and members of the brotherhood, dressed in robes and pointed hoods in their own individual colours.

-The Semana Santa processions in Malaga begin at the individual cofradías before heading to the city centre, taking in a route that passes through the Alameda, Calle Larios and Plaza de la Constitución where enormous grandstands are erected.
+The Semana Santa processions in Malaga begin at the individual cofradías before heading to the city centre, taking in a route that passes through the Alameda, Calle Larios, Plaza de la Constitución and the Cathedral where enormous grandstands are erected.

 For many, Semana Santa is the culmination of many months of preparation and the highlight of the year.
 And it’s hard to argue with that; it certainly is a spectacle.